 To start, an advertiser integrates the MMP’s software development kit (SDK) into their mobile app to measure all app installs and in-app events.

-Once installs and events are successfully being measured, the advertiser can easily launch and measure omni-channel campaigns leveraging the MMP’s certified integrations with demand-side platforms (DSPs), ad networks, affiliate networks, social networks, and super publishers like Facebook, Google Ads, Snapchat, Twitter, etc.
+Once installs and events are successfully being measured, the advertiser can easily launch and measure omni-channel campaigns leveraging the MMP’s integrations with demand-side platforms (DSPs), ad networks, affiliate networks, social networks, and super publishers like Facebook, Google Ads, Snapchat, Twitter, etc.

 Capture all campaign activity with impression and/or click tracking URLs.
 Advertisers can also use MMP tracking tags to measure owned media efforts across email, web, social, and beyond.